fluencelabs/trust-graph/README.md

 ### Trust Graph

 The network-wide peer relationship layer is used to manage connectivity and permissions.
-Peers keep the distributed graph of relationships, similar to Web of Trust, which is used to prioritize connections from known peers and avoid eclipse attacks.
+Peers keep the distributed graph of relationships, basically a Web of Trust.
+That graph is used is used to prioritize connections from known peers and avoid Sybil attacks.
 Also, TrustGraph may be used at the application level in various ways such as prioritization of service execution on authorized peers or a tighter connection of a single company’s peers.

 ### Project structure